KevinApodaca/Covidly/Class Records/Meetings.md

 - End Time: 6:00pm

 #### Member overview.
+1. Antonio Sosa
+ - Created more visuals using plotly and retrieved data from the internet using BeautifulSoup.

 2. Gilbert Velasquez
   - Developed scatterplot with plotly, shows deaths per country.
 Needs MR from Valeria to add new data and functionality.
 Meet with Jacob to work on `Trello-20`.